adefelic/cetus/planning/game-design.md

 ### encounter flow:
 	enemy is revealed
+	- check for conversation trigger
+		- if yes, enter conversation
+			- if positive
+				- chance they heal you
+				- go to reward screen
+			- if negative, go to combat screen
+		- if no, it makes a sound (text) (greeting)
-	coin flip for who goes first, 50/50 enemy moves if tails
-	then go into turn cycles --
+			- either an initiation of combat or "they stare, silent" or something like that coin flip for who goes first, 50/50 enemy moves if tails then go into turn cycles --